Self-Contrastive Forward-Forward Algorithm: Results

 where the goodness of neural activities is calculated at each time step as $G_{i,t,\text{pos}}^{(l)} = \frac{1}{M}\sum_m{h_{i,t,m,\text{pos}}^{2(l)}}$ (or $G_{i,t,\text{neg}}^{(l)} = \frac{1}{M}\sum_m{h_{i,t,m,\text{neg}}^{2(l)}}$).

 After the first stage of unsupervised training, a linear classifier is trained on the hidden states from the final time step in both directions, as shown in the bottom of the Fig. \ref{fig:rnn}a.
 The blue, orange and green curves in Fig. \ref{fig:rnn}b depict the test accuracy of the linear output classifier with hidden connections trained using SCFF, with random (untrained) hidden connections, and with Backpropagation methods, respectively.
-SCFF achieves a test accuracy of 90.3\% when trained with a one-layer Bi-RNN containing 500 hidden neurons in each direction (refer to Appendix E for further architectural details).
-It is below the performance of BackPropagation Though Time, reaching 96\% accuracy on this small task, but well above the model with untrained (random) hidden connections which plateaus at 80.7\%.

-This result constitutes the first successful application of the FF approach to sequential data in an unsupervised manner.
-Unlike the BPTT method for training RNNs, SCFF avoids the issues of vanishing and exploding gradients, as the gradients at each time step are calculated independently.
-This eliminates the dependency between time steps, providing a more stable training process.
+SCFF achieves a test accuracy of 90.33\% $\pm$ 0.94\% when trained with a one-layer Bi-RNN containing 500 hidden neurons in each direction (refer to Appendix F for further architectural details).
+It is below the performance of BackPropagation Though Time that easily reaches 96.00\% $\pm$ 0.94\% accuracy on this small task.
+However, SCFF avoids the issues of vanishing and exploding gradients of BPTT, as the gradients at each time step are calculated independently.
+This eliminates the dependency between time steps, providing a more stable training process which could be useful for future experiments on larger networks.

-It is also interesting to note that the network with untrained hidden and input connections is akin to Reservoir Computing, a method that is often used to leverage physical systems on sequential data for neuromorphic applications \cite{abreu2020role}.
+Furthermore, the SCFF results are well above the model with untrained (random) input and hidden connections which plateaus at 80.78\% $\pm$ 1.03\% .
+Such model, in which only the output connections are trained, is akin to Reservoir Computing, a method that is often used to leverage physical systems on sequential data for neuromorphic applications \cite{abreu2020role}.
 SCFF provides a way to train these input and hidden layer connections in a simple, hardware-compatible way, and opens the path to a considerable gain of accuracy.
 This achievement opens the door for its extension to more complex tasks involving temporal sequences and its potential use in neuromorphic computing domains, such as dynamic vision sensors \cite{he2020comparing}.

+Overall, this result constitutes the first successful application of the FF approach to sequential data in an unsupervised manner.
+Future work could explore feedback mechanisms to enable top-down contextual modulation or extending SCFF with memory-augmented mechanisms, similar to Fast Weights \cite{ba2016using}, to improve temporal information retention.